Welcome to our official guide to Haydock Racecourse.

-Haydock Racecourse has a fairly packed racing calendar, but three events stand out.
+Haydock Racecourse has a fairly packed racing calendar, but four events stand out.

-Grand National Trials happen in February, a grade three steeplechase run over three miles and four-and-a-half furlongs.
+- Grand National Trial – this happens in February and is a grade three steeplechase run over three miles and four-and-a-half furlongs.
 Currently sponsored by William Hill, anyone with an interest in the Grand National should attend – be that for training, betting or otherwise!

-Thirdly, the Haydock Sprint Club is held every September.
+- Sprint Cup – lastly, the Haydock Sprint Cup is held every September.
 It’s currently sponsored by 32Red and its leading jockey is the famous Lester Piggott!

 Haydock Park Racecourse Map